-Updated April 2017

 How Much Does it Cost to Rent in Toronto?

-According to the Toronto Real Estate Board, the official average prices for rental apartments and condos as of December 2015 are:
+According to the Toronto Real Estate Board, the official average monthly prices for rental apartments and condos at the end of 2016 were:

 The Toronto Rental Market